ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 $$
 where $m$ is the magnet's mass, $g = 9.81$ m s$^{-2}$, $\sigma$ is the electrical conductivity of aluminum, $v$ is the speed of the magnet, and $b$ characterizes the strength of the magnet.
 1. Using the above equation, find an expression for the terminal velocity $v_t$ in terms of $m$, $g$, $b$ and $\sigma$.[fn]
 Hint: What is the total force, $\vec F_{tot}$ on a falling body that has reached terminal velocity?[/fn]
-2. Using your **data** from [Qu][#Qu_magnet-dat], calculate the terminal velocity of your magnet.
+2. Using your **data** from [Qu](#Qu_magnet-dat), calculate the terminal velocity of your magnet.
 You may assume that the terminal velocity is reached instantaneously.
 3. The electrical conductivity of aluminum is $3.8 \times 10^7$ S m$^{-1}$ (siemens per meter).
 Using your equation for terminal velocity and the rest of your data, calculate $b$.
 :::